Home » Archives for webexpand » Page 3

 A final practical tip: keep white cloths, paper towels, a blunt scraper, and a small spray bottle ready in a cupboard.
 Most carpet emergencies are easier to handle when you do not spend the first ten minutes rummaging for supplies while the stain settles in like an unwanted tenant.

-Are carpet beetles harmful?
+Do carpet beetles fly?

-Are carpet beetles harmful? is one of those household questions that tends to arrive without an appointment.
+Do carpet beetles fly? is one of those household questions that tends to arrive without an appointment.
 One minute the carpet is behaving itself, the next it is wearing a fresh mark, smell, dent, or mystery patch like an unwanted badge.
 The good news is that most carpet problems can be improved, and many can be solved completely, with a calm approach, the right tools, and a little patience.

 Carpet pests are small enough to hide and annoying enough to feel enormous once you notice them.
 Some are merely a nuisance, while others can damage natural fibres, shed skins, and turn stored fabrics into lunch.
 This guide explains how to identify the problem, what usually causes it, how to treat it safely, and when repeated activity suggests a deeper infestation.